mshassani/MIPS-Emulator/README.md

 # MIPS32 Emulator

-A modular implementation of a **MIPS32 Single-Cycle CPU Emulator** written in modern C++.
+A modular implementation of a **MIPS32 Single-Cycle CPU Emulator** written in modern **C++17**.

-The goal of this project is to build a complete MIPS32 processor from scratch by implementing every hardware component as an independent C++ module and then integrating them into a working CPU.
+The purpose of this project is to build a complete MIPS32 processor from scratch by implementing each hardware component independently and integrating them into a functional CPU.
+Every module is designed to closely resemble its hardware counterpart, making the project suitable for learning computer architecture as well as experimenting with CPU design.

-This project follows the architecture presented in standard Computer Architecture courses (Patterson & Hennessy).
+The implementation follows the architecture presented in **Computer Organization and Design** by **Patterson & Hennessy**.

 ---

-## Current Features
+# Features

 -  Byte-addressable Memory
 -  Register File (32 General Purpose Registers)